BF3RM/MapEditor/README.md

 - X to toggle world/local coordinates
 - F3 to reset the camera
 - P to select parent
+- CTRL+D to clone selected entity to the same directory
-- O to clone selected entity
+- CTRL+SHIFT+D to clone selected entity to the root directory
+- CTRL+C to copy selected entity
+- CTRL+V to paste saved entity to the selected group